How to Promote Your SME Business Through Syndicate Marketing - Part 3

 With over 25 years’ experience in sales and marketing I can say that I have lived through most of the ups and downs of business and the perennial problem is where to find new customers; there has to be a happy medium.

 - A process that fits between direct and indirect contact with potential customers

-- Where is the owner of the business does not have to become someone else's salesman?
+- Where the owner of the business does not have to become someone else's salesperson?

 - Access to customers is allowed

 - Not being intrusive

 In my previous article "What does syndicate marketing really mean?"
 I talked about the different perceptions of collaboration marketing.
 As we move forward I want to help you get a grasp of how effective syndicate marketing can be for your business and, to clarify, this is about increasing your income, and not just playing nice with other departments!